Francisco-222/CNA350/README.md

 ## MariaDB MaxScale Docker image and DatabaseShard
+This Docker image runs the latest 2.4 version of MariaDB MaxScale.

+# Prerequisites
-Frist Step you have  install commands at VM :
+Frist Step at VM you install Ubuntu and at You VM  :
 ```
 $ sudo apt install docker
 $ sudo apt install docker-compose